Registration Policies

 Course Withdrawal Appeal

-If a student experiences extraordinary circumstances that prevented them from withdrawing from a course by the deadline, a Course Withdrawal Appeal may be submitted to the instructor up to the last day of classes.
-If the instructor has determined a late withdrawal is justified, the instructor must submit the form for approval to the department chairperson.
-If the instructor teaching the course is the department chairperson, the Dean for the college or school where the course is offered may approve the withdrawal.
-In addition, the Dean may also approve any appeals received after the appeal deadline.
+Students facing extraordinary circumstances who missed the withdrawal deadline can submit a Course Withdrawal Appeal to the instructor up to the last day of classes.
+If approved, the instructor will forward it to the department chairperson for final approval.
+If the instructor is the chairperson, the Dean of the college or school will handle the approval.
+The Dean can also approve appeals received after the deadline.

 University Withdrawal

-Students who withdraw prior to the end of the 12th week of the semester will receive grades of ‘W’; thereafter, students will receive grades as assigned by the instructors.
-Tuition and fee charges may be adjusted based on the student's effective date of withdrawal if it falls within a refund period.
-Financial Aid recipients should contact the Office of Financial Aid & Scholarships, as this change in enrollment status may reduce financial aid awards, which could result in a balance due to the University and/or government, and to discuss loan repayment and exit counseling requirements.
+After the drop period, students withdrawing before the 12th week will receive "W" grades; after that, grades will be as assigned by instructors.
+Tuition and fees may be adjusted if the effective date of withdrawal is within a refund period.
+Financial aid recipients should contact the Office of Financial Aid & Scholarships, as withdrawal may impact aid and result in a balance owed, and to discuss loan repayment and exit counseling requirements.

-Students who stop attending the university without notification will be withdrawn at the end of the semester and will receive grades as assigned by their instructors.
-Financial aid return calculations will be performed as of the midpoint of the semester, or the last reported date of attendance, whichever is later.
-Students who do not return the following semester will also be withdrawn from the university.
+Students who stop attending without notifying the university will be withdrawn at the semester’s end and receive grades as assigned by their instructors.
+Financial aid returns will be calculated based on the midpoint of the semester or last attendance date reported, whichever is later.
+Students not returning the next semester will be withdrawn as well.

 University Withdrawal Appeal

-The appeal process offers students the ability to request an adjustment to their effective date of withdrawal due or billed charges for a leave of absence prompted by extraordinary circumstances.
-Students may file an Appeal to request a review of their circumstances within 30 days following the end of the semester under appeal.
-Please be advised that submitting this request does not change any current academic or financial responsibilities, though a review associated charges and financial aid will be conducted.
-Any reduction to charges authorized by the University President, or designee, will be calculated after any grant or scholarship aid retained.
+The appeal process allows students to request a review and possible adjustment of their withdrawal date or billed charges due to extraordinary circumstances.
+Appeals must be filed within 30 days following the end of the semester under appeal.
+Note that submitting an appeal does not alter current academic or financial responsibilities, but it will prompt a review of associated charges and financial aid.
+Any approved reductions in charges by the University President or designee will be calculated after considering any retained grant or scholarship aid.